Breaking Down Sensory Processing Disorder Awareness Month

 Everyone remembers learning about our senses in grade school: sight, sound, taste, touch, smell.
 Sensory Processing is a term used for way the brain receives messages from these senses and connects those messages with the things we already know about our world.

-These seven senses help every single adult and child navigate the world around them.
+These eight senses help every single adult and child navigate the world around them.
 You interact with these senses without even thinking about them.
 We smell the flowers.
 We taste the chocolate chip cookie.
 We can ride a bike without falling down.
 When we are presented with these sensory inputs, we always know how to react.
 Except when we don’t.

 What is Sensory Processing Disorder?